 - PhD students have the appropriate academic background – a foundation and breadth of knowledge in the field of study – to be successful in their PhD program;

 - PhD students have the capacity to engage in scholarly communications – both oral and written – necessary to be successful in their PhD studies.

 The purpose of the comprehensive examination in Recreation and Leisure Studies is to ensure doctoral candidates develop, engage, and synthesize the most useful relations among those bodies of knowledge, methodologies, theoretical frames, and substantive areas that best prepare them to take up teaching, scholarship, and service based on students interests, in collaboration with their supervisor and committee members.

-The process is designed to enable candidates to develop/acquire a solid grounding in and understanding of leisure studies.
+The process is designed to enable candidates to develop/acquire a solid grounding in and understanding of leisure studies, and/or allied disciplines or fields of study.
 This then provides a foundation for the critical analysis demanded by the dissertation proposal and final defence.